 Honestly, I can say it was an easy and pleasant experience — the least dramatic of all three births.
-I literally laid in bed all day, munching on ice chips, intermittently napping and watching television while I progressed.
-And yes, I had an epidural and I loved it.
+I laid in bed all day, munching on ice chips, intermittently napping, and watching television while I progressed.
+And yes, I had an epidural, and I loved it.
 (Truth: I have a very low pain threshold.
 Natural birth is not for me.
 Or for anyone within earshot distance.
-Just ask my husband: apparently our first birthing experience was a bit like an exorcism before the nice doctor with the drugs arrived on the scene.)
+Just ask my husband: our first birthing experience was a bit like an exorcism before the nice doctor with the drugs arrived on the scene.)
 I think I pushed for maybe five to 10 minutes max.
 (Please don’t hate me!)
 And then she was here!
 (Six hours from start to finish.)
 No ripping or tearing — my OB told me it was a picture-perfect birth.
 I couldn’t agree more.
-I actually asked for the mirror this time and it was hands down the coolest freaking thing I have ever experienced.
-This is not something I had planned to do.
-I am usually a squeamish person.
-But because this could quite possibly be my last chance, I thought why the heck not?
-TMI? 😉

-I realize not all newborns are the same, but thank you sweet, merciful Jesus the few parenting tricks I’ve acquired over the past four years seemed to work.
-Brooklyn is an easy baby; she was sleeping almost though the night (10 p.m. to 7 a.m.) from one month.
-(Seriously guys, please don’t hate me!)
+I realize not all newborns are the same but thank you, sweet, merciful Jesus, because the few parenting tricks I’ve acquired over the past four years seemed to work.
+Brooklyn is an easy baby; she slept almost through the night (10 p.m. to 7 a.m.) from one month.
+(Seriously, guys, please don’t hate me!)
 And I swear we didn’t give her Benadryl.
 We just lucked out, big time.
-And for this, I am thankful.
-Because I don’t know how we would be surviving right now.
+And for this, I am thankful because I don’t know how we would be surviving right now.

-I really have no sage words of wisdom on the subject.
+I have no sage words of wisdom on the subject.
 I wish I did.
-But if you find yourself alone with a brand new screaming baby in the near future, remember this: take a deep breath, and soak it all in.
-Because all too quickly your little bitty baby will be heading off to kindergarten.
-Let go of your schedule, and all of your expectations.
+But if you find yourself alone with a brand new screaming baby soon, remember this: take a deep breath, and soak it all in.
+Because all too quickly, your little bitty baby will be heading off to kindergarten.
+Let go of your schedule and all of your expectations.
 Allow yourself to fall madly, deeply in love with this tiny little human who keeps you up all night.
-This too shall pass; and when it does you will miss it like crazy.
+This, too, shall pass, and when it does, you will miss it like crazy.
 Trust me on this.